If you're working on something real — let's talk.

 AI isn’t just helping write code, it’s shaping how contracts are verified.

 Tools like DevGPT are being used to write tests, simulate exploits, and enforce invariants.
-The results are smarter agents, faster loops, and fewer bugs in prod.
+The result are smarter agents, faster loops, and fewer bugs in prod.

 AI accelerates repetitive tasks and shortens the feedback loop.
 Developers now focus more on architectural thinking and verifiability, while AI handles syntax and edge case detection.

 Devs no longer ask “Which chain?”, they ask “Which execution model?”
-SDKs are now expected to normalise differences across L2s, appchains, and ZK rollups.
+SDKs are now expected to normalize differences across L2s, appchains, and ZK rollups.

 With a single interface to handle signers, RPCs, and state queries, cross-chain isn't complexity, it's just configuration.